 Since 1900, the Dow (adjusted for inflation) has mostly traded within the confines of a long-term trend channel.

-Currently, the Dow is trading slightly above long-term resistance (red line).
+Currently, the Dow is trading slightly below long-term resistance (red line).

 It is worth noting that soon after each resistance test, the market struggled.